 It’s safe to say there are more things you can get on Amazon than things you can’t.
-The online retail giant continues to blaze trails with innovative ways to serve their customers.
-Take Amazon Pharmacy, for example.
-When it launched in November 2020, the service became a way for people to receive their prescriptions quickly and discretely.
+Take Amazon Pharmacy, for instance, which was launched in November 2020.
+This service allows people to receive their prescriptions through the mail in a timely and discreet manner.

 TIP: Amazon doesn’t (yet) have same-day prescription delivery.
 They recommend going through your local pharmacy for any quick-turnaround prescriptions.